Here at Raleigh we know that climbing hills effectively can make all the difference to your overall ride. Here are five tips to get you to the top.

 Most exercise lasting less than 60 minutes only requires water.
 However, if you are exercising for longer, then digesting some carbohydrates during your ride will help.
-Foods such as a banana, cereal bar or dried fruit will help as you ascend and can be digested quickly.
+Foods such as a banana, a cereal bar or a dried fruit will help as you ascend and can be digested quickly.

 As well as the correct food, you need to make sure you also stay hydrated.
 Not having enough water will affect your performance.
 Before you start your ride, make sure that you are well hydrated and drink water slowly throughout the day.

 Our bike bottle cages give you easy access to your drink during your climb.
 In a range of metals and styles, Raleigh bike bottle cages are aptly designed and shaped for secure storage and hold through rocky and uneven terrain.
 Handy adjustable grips help to keep your bottles holding firm as you cycle, with useful attachments and bridges fusing it onto the bike.
 Staying hydrated whilst you cycle is vitally.

 Ensure you pace yourself.
 If you are riding with a group, make sure that you ride to your own pace to avoid running out of energy too early on.

 "One of the best ways to find your pace is to know your route ahead of setting off. "

 On a hilly route you will need to put in more physical effort during the climb, as compared to a flat route where your pace will be more consistent.
 As well as your type of route, you need to know how far you will be riding.
 If you are riding a new route, it will help you to mentally prepare for the hills as you will know whereabouts in your ride they will appear.